 - Uniforms, name tags & appropriate shoes for clinical internship

-- Textbooks – this varies since many students purchase extra books throughout the program, but the required texts are expected to be approximately $800 for the entire program.
+- Textbooks – this varies since many students purchase extra books throughout the program, but the required texts are expected to be at least $800 for the entire program.
 Textbooks can be obtained at the DACC Bookstore.

 Clinical Site Internships & Assignments: